Image: Shutterstock

 If your child is scared of water, instead of directly putting them in the pool, use these tips and tricks to prepare them for swimming.

-- Help them get used to water temperature: Before entering a pool, being used to water temperature might help alleviate some fear.
+- Help them get used to water temperature: Before entering a pool, getting used to the water temperature might help alleviate some fear.
 Pour a jug of water maybe.

 - Let them spend some time in the bathtub: Let them have fun in the bathtub.
 Make the bath time enjoyable by blowing bubbles, singing songs, and playing with them.